Cutch/copy-blocky/readme.txt

 == Description ==

 Using either ctrl+c and ctrl+shift+v (Configurable from settings), or the the copy styles button in the block editor.
 Copy and paste the type and styles from one block to another.
+Ex.
+Click a header block, press ctrl+c (to copy), then click a paragraph block, and press ctrl+shift+v.

+Note: For apple devices use the cmd key instead of ctrl. ex. cmd+c and cmd+shift+v.

 = Features =
  - Convert to blocks which do not have a direct conversion